duckduckgo/privacy-configuration/README.md

 **Adding unprotected entries**

- Unprotected entries will disabled all protections on a given site.
+ Unprotected entries will disable all protections on a given site.
 This is only used in cases of severe web breakage where a root cause cannot be determined.
 To add an unprotected entry manually, update the `exceptions` of `features/unprotected-temporary.json`.

 ## Contributing
 You may open an issue in this GitHub repo.
 We are not accepting outside pull requests in this repo at this time.